Floorp-Projects/Floorp/remote/doc/Testing.md

 You can also run them against Chrome as:

-	% ./mach puppeteer-test --product=chrome --subset
+	% ./mach puppeteer-test --product=chrome

-`--subset` disables a check for missing or skipped tests in our log parsing.
-This check is typically not relevant when running against Chrome.
+By default the mach command will automatically install Puppeteer but that's only needed for the very first time, or when a new Puppeteer release has been vendored in.
+To skip the install step use the `--no-install` option.

+To run only some specific tests from the whole test suite the appropriate test files have to be updated first.
+To select specific tests or test groups within a file define [exclusive tests] by adding the `.only` suffix like `it.only()` or `describe.only()`.
+Make sure to specify as well the `--subset` option to the mach command to disable the check for missing or skipped tests in our log parsing.

+More customizations for [Mocha] can be found in its own documentation.

 Test expectation metadata is collected in _remote/test/puppeteer-expected.json_ via log parsing and a custom Mocha reporter under _remote/test/puppeteer/json-mocha-reporter.js_

+Check the upstream [Puppeteer test suite] documentation for instructions on how to skip tests, run only one test or a subsuite of tests.

 Testing on Try
 --------------